AgoraIO/agora_doc_source/en-US/markdown/agora-chat/implement-the-group-workflow.md

 Groups have a standard [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) lifecycle.
 Group Owners only have the rights to create and delete groups.
 Administrators can update the group name or group description.
 Standard users cannot change anything about the group.

-In order to manage groups, in `MainActivity`, create the methods called when users click the buttons in your UI:
+In order to manage groups, in `MainActivity`, create the methods called when users click the buttons in your UI.
+In the following code examples, the group the user creates becomes the current group.
+Further CRUD operations are made to that group.

+The main group lifecycle actions are:

 * **Create**: enable users to create a group of a standard size where they choose privacy options: